mkejeiri/WCF/README.md

 ### Enable tracing and message logging in wcf

 1. Right click on the config file and select "Edit WCF Configuration" option from the context menu.
-If you don't see this option, click on Tools menu item and then selecct WCF Configuration Editor and then point to the config file.
+If we don't see this option, click on Tools menu item and then selecct WCF Configuration Editor and then point to the config file.
 2. Select Diagnostics folder
 3. Click on Enable Log Auto Flush link.
 4. Then click on Enable Message Logging link.
 This should automatically add file, to which messages will be logged.
 To enable tracing click on Enable Tracing link.
 5. Expand Diagnostics folder on the left hand side
 6. Select Message Logging item that is present under Diagnostics folder.
 On the right hand side set LogEntireMessage option to true.
 7. Close Microsoft Service Configuration Editor tool.
-This will ask you to Save Changes.
+This will ask we to Save Changes.
 Click Yes.

 ### MessageContract vs DataContract